PeterJackNaylor/ScaleDependantCNN/README.md

 # ScaleDependantCNN
 This repository contains all the necessary to reproduce the work "*Scale dependant layer for self-supervised nuclei encoding*" by Peter Naylor, Yao-Hung Hubert Tsai, Marick Laé and Makoto Yamada.
+YOu can find the paper [here](https://arxiv.org/abs/2207.10950)

 ## Requirements